-- Collection, management, and analysis of existing data; - · Groundwater sampling and analysis; - Drilling and installation of new monitoring wells. - The USGS shall compile existing data to analyze the groundwater priority areas i) including oil well construction, well integrity, injection and production volumes, pressures, and altitudes of geologic layers from DOGGR records; groundwater-level data, and the location/depth of water wells from Department of Water Resources (DWR) records or other sources; and historical groundwater chemistry data from many sources.
-This data compilation is occurring in the following oil fields: Kern River, Placerita, Santa Maria Valley, San Ardo, Cat Canyon, and Wilmington/Torrance as well as regional compilations of data in multiple oil fields.
+- Collection, management, and analysis of existing data; - Groundwater sampling and analysis; - Hydrogeologic framework analysis; - Drilling and installation of new monitoring wells. - i) The USGS shall compile existing data to analyze the groundwater priority areas including oil well construction data, lithologic descriptions, data on injection volumes/pressures, and altitudes of oilfield pools from DOGGR records, and groundwater level data, and the location/depth of water wells from Department of Water Resources (DWR) records or other sources.
 The student research team at CSUS is populating databases with oil well construction data and ancillary data related to well operations and integrity, providing inventories of borehole geophysical logs (see Task 2), and data on injection volumes and pressures.
-In addition, CSU students and USGS project team employees are digitizing borehole geophysical logs that provide data for salinity mapping (Task 2) and understanding the hydrogeologic framework for groundwater flow and quality (Task 4).
-Members of the USGS team are compiling ancillary data including groundwater level data and locations and depths of water wells from DWR well completion reports (drillers' logs), and historical groundwater quality from all available federal, state, and local sources.
-SB4 local-area monitoring data from GeoTracker will be analyzed to discern trends over time and relate water chemistry to potential explanatory variables.
-Overall, the quality-assured data sets built, organized, and analyzed through the CSUS & USGS collaborative efforts shall support ongoing monitoring and assessment efforts by the State Water Board and other agencies.
+The outcome is a searchable database of well records vital for Task 4 (visualization and hydrogeologic framework subtasks).
+The effort may include students from other CSU campuses.
+These CSU specific efforts are funded through a cooperative agreement between USGS and CSUS.
+In addition, CSU students and USGS project team employees are digitizing borehole geophysical logs that provide data for salinity mapping (Task 2) and hydrogeologic framework modeling (Task 4).
+Members of the USGS team are compiling ancillary data including groundwater level data, digitized altitudes of oilfield pools from DOGGR records, analysis of data from injection wells received from DOGGR, and locations and depths of water wells from DWR well completion reports (drillers' logs).
+Overall, the quality-assured data sets built and organized through the CSUS & USGS collaborative efforts shall support ongoing monitoring and assessment efforts by the State Water Board and other agencies. - ii) The USGS shall compile numerical data on well construction and lithology into databases from existing scanned images of well records as part of Task 4.
+The USGS shall ensure that this data is analyzed, quality-assured, and cross-compared in graphs, maps, and other data visualizations.
+The USGS shall input preliminary salinity distribution data from Task 2 and from Task 4 into 3D visualization software.
+These visualizations and analyses of all available data will be used to select locations and zones to include in regional groundwater monitoring.
+The well selection will occur according to a scientific plan designed to understand how groundwater quality changes along regional groundwater flow paths overlying or adjacent to oil fields. - iii) The USGS shall prepare the design for the spatial distribution of monitoring within the groundwater priority area in a manner which allows for the monitoring of groundwater at shallow, intermediate, and deep depths, along multiple flowpaths extending from groundwater overlying oil and gas deposits in an oilfield, to the mapped boundary of the oilfield, and to down-gradient.